 - Count up his score, awarding one point per word.
 He also gets a point for each correct definition.

 - For themed rounds, award an extra point for words that relate to the theme.
-That means he can win up to three points off of a single word.
+That means he can earn up to three points from a single word.

-- To play another round, hand out five new squares and write down a new vowel on the white board.
+- To play another round, hand out five new squares and write down a new vowel.